-Commercial Open Source
+3.2 Single-Vendor Commercial Open Source

-Commercial open source firms build their business around an open source software project that they fully control, typically by having developed the software and never having shared control with third parties.
+Single-vendor commercial open source firms build their business around an open source software project that they fully control, typically by having developed the software and never having shared control with third parties.
 This is done by owning the full copyright to the code and related intellectual property such as patents and trademarks.

-According to Olson, the maintenance of full control over the project is crucial to the functioning of commercial open source [27].
-One consequence is that commercial open source firms do not accept outside contributions to the code base.
+According to Olson, the maintenance of full control over the project is crucial to the functioning of single-vendor open source [27].
+One consequence is that single-vendor open source firms do not accept outside contributions to the code base.
 Or, if they accept them, they require a transfer of copyright from the creator to the firm to not dilute the firm's rights to the project.
 Augustin, however, argues that full ownership transfer is not needed and that receiving relicensing rights is sufficient [6].

-Commercial open source firms differ from traditional software vendors by not only providing the product for free as an easily installable binary but also by providing it in source code form.
+Single-vendor open source firms differ from traditional software vendors by not only providing the product for free as an easily installable binary but also by providing it in source code form.
 By providing the source code under an open source license, such firms qualify as open source firms.
 However, because these firms own the copyright to the product, they are not constrained to only one license but rather they can relicense the software to customers as they see fit.